MicrosoftDocs/win32/desktop-src/WinAuto/windows-automation-api-portal.md

 ---
 title: Windows Automation API
-description: Microsoft Windows offers two API specifications for user interface accessibility and software test automation Microsoft Active Accessibility, and Microsoft UI Automation. ms.assetid: '73acc580-9573-40ea-8727-b0e7292b2a4c'
+description: Microsoft Windows offers two API specifications for user interface accessibility and software test automation Microsoft Active Accessibility, and Microsoft UI Automation. ms.assetid: 73acc580-9573-40ea-8727-b0e7292b2a4c ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Windows Automation API

 ## Purpose

 Microsoft Windows offers two API specifications for user interface accessibility and software test automation: Microsoft Active Accessibility, and Microsoft UI Automation.
 Microsoft Active Accessibility is the legacy API that was introduced in Windows 95 as a platform add-in.
 UI Automation is a Windows implementation of the UI Automation specification (see [UI Automation Specification]( http://go.microsoft.com/fwlink/p/?linkid=198404) ).

 By using the Windows Automation API and following accessible design practices, developers can make applications running on Windows more accessible to many people with vision, hearing, or motion disabilities.
 Also, UI Automation is specifically designed to provide robust functionality for automated testing scenarios.